 The Midwest Big Data Hub (MBDH) has significant engagement in materials science and advanced manufacturing communities, and our efforts in these spaces has grown since the Hub’s launch in 2015.

-MBDH has partnerships with the Integrative Materials Design (iMaD) Spoke project and the Materials Data Facility, the Center for Hierarchical Materials Design (CHiMaD) at Northwestern University, and the nanoMFG node at UIUC.
+MBDH has partnerships with the Integrative Materials Design (iMaD) Spoke project and the Materials Data Facility, the Center for Hierarchical Materials Design (CHiMaD) at Northwestern University, and the nanoMFG node at the University of Illinois at Urbana-Champaign (UIUC).
 We also collaborate with the South BD Hub on joint activities for Advanced Materials & Manufacturing.

-We continue to extend these efforts, designed to build effective pathways to incorporate data into the materials and manufacturing space, to foster community development, and capacity building to facilitate a professional workforce ready for the data-centered materials and manufacturing sector.
+We continue to extend these efforts, designed to build effective pathways to incorporate data into the materials and manufacturing space, foster community development, and build capacity to facilitate a professional workforce ready for the data-centered materials and manufacturing sector.

 - Develop relevant informational summaries and policy recommendations;